KILTprotocol/docs/docs/develop/01_sdk/01_quickstart.md

   {PrintHelloWorld}
 </CodeBlock>

-If the setup is correct you can excute the script by calling the name of the file using Node.
+If the setup is correct you can execute the script by calling the name of the file using Node.

 <Tabs>
   <TabItem value='npm' label='npm' default>